ainagari/ainagari.github.io/menu/publications.md

 #### 2021

 * **Aina Garí Soler** and Marianna Apidianaki (2021).
-Let's Play mono-poly: BERT Can Reveal Words’ Degree of Polysemy and Partitionability into Senses.
+[Let's Play Mono-Poly: BERT Can Reveal Words’ Polysemy Level and Partitionability into Senses](https://arxiv.org/abs/2104.14694).
 To appear in _Transactions of the Association for Computational Linguistics (TACL)._

 * **Aina Garí Soler** and Marianna Apidianaki (2021).
 Scalar Adjective Identification and Multilingual Ranking.
 To appear in _Proceedings of the 2021 Annual Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL-HLT 2021), Mexico City, Mexico, June 6-11._

 #### 2020

 * **Aina Garí Soler** and Marianna Apidianaki (2020).
-[BERT Knows Punta Cana is not just _beautiful_, it's _gorgeous_: Ranking Scalar Adjectives with Contextualised Representations](https://arxiv.org/abs/2010.02686).
+[BERT Knows Punta Cana is not just _beautiful_, it's _gorgeous_: Ranking Scalar Adjectives with Contextualised Representations](https://www.aclweb.org/anthology/2020.emnlp-main.598/).
 In _Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP), Nov 16-20._

 * **Aina Garí Soler** and Marianna Apidianaki (2020).
-[MULTISEM at SemEval-2020 Task 3: Fine-tuning BERT for Lexical Meaning](https://arxiv.org/abs/2007.12432).
+[MULTISEM at SemEval-2020 Task 3: Fine-tuning BERT for Lexical Meaning](https://www.aclweb.org/anthology/2020.semeval-1.18/).
 In _Proceedings of the 14th International Workshop on Semantic Evaluation, Dec 12-13, Barcelona, Spain._

 #### 2019